WEAPONS

 Origin: the Merovingian (Autonomous Inform).

 Program Level: Complex.
-The target may make a Willpower vs. 20 to avoid the effects.
+The target may make a Willpower

 Detection Risk: Very Low (1).